atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 -
 there are very many good reasons to not kill yourself. for example:

+- to kill yourself is the biggest p
 - to kill yourself

-- to kill yourself
+yet to repeat these vacuously true statements is worthless for a suicidal person, because if you want to kill yourself (as i once did)

-that you have already probably considered if you want to kill yourself (indeed, i was quite cognizant of these back in the day). however, they bear repeating, so i list them here:
+that you have already probably considered if you want to kill yourself (indeed, i was quite cognizant of these back in the day).

+however, they bear repeating, so i list them here:

 the risk